opengisch/QField-docs/documentation/how-to/print-to-pdf.en.md

 ## Synchronize Generated Layouts

-To sync layout PDFs with QFieldCloud, add the **'layouts'** folder to the list of *Attachment directories* in the *Project Properties* panel under the *QField* section.
-All generated layout PDFs will be stored in this folder.
+To ensure layout PDFs are included in the sync process with QFieldCloud, add the **'layouts'** folder to the list of *Attachment directories* in the *Project Properties* panel under the *QField* section.

+This configuration allows the **'layouts'** directory to be uploaded to QFieldCloud.

 !![](../assets/images/attachment_directory_for_printed_layout.png)